Seafarer 37

-The design was built by Seafarer Yachts in the United States, starting in 1980, but the company went out of business in 1985, The boat was the last design to enter production by Seafarer.
+The Seafarer 37 is a recreational keelboat built by Seafarer Yachts in the United States, starting in 1980, but the company went out of business in 1985, The boat was the last design to enter production by Seafarer.

 Design

-The Seafarer 37 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by McCurdy & Rhodes, the Seafarer 37 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a slightly reverse transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel or optional shoal draft keel.
 It displaces 16500 lb and carries 6675 lb of lead ballast.

 The boat has a draft of 6.25 ft with the standard keel and 5.00 ft with the optional shoal draft keel.

 The boat is fitted with an inboard engine for docking and maneuvering.
 The fuel tank holds 30 u.s.gal and the fresh water tank has a capacity of 200 u.s.gal.
 Cabin headroom is 6.42 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 7.49 kn.